Published: June 7, 2024

 The idea is to use a dictionary learning algorithm (sparse autoencoder) to generate learned features from a trained model that offer a more monosemantic unit of analysis than the model's neurons themselves.

-This is how the authors [1] use sparse dictionary learning techniques to identify and isolate network features from superposition.
-The goal is to identify network features that are in superposition by finding a set of directions in the activation space.
-Each activation vector can then be reconstructed from a sparse linear combination of these directions.
+Researchers use sparse dictionary learning techniques to identify and isolate network features from superposition1.
+The goal is to identify network features in superposition by finding a set of directions in activation space, where each activation vector can be reconstructed from sparse linear combinations of these directions.

 As input data (e.g., a sentence) passes through each layer of the language model, each layer produces a set of activations.
 These activations are the results of applying the layer's computations (such as matrix multiplications, non-linear transformations, and attention mechanisms) to the input or previous layer's activations.